Xentrk/x3mRouting/README.md

 ````
 sh -c "$(curl -sL https://raw.githubusercontent.com/Xentrk/x3mRouting/x3mRouting-NG/Install_x3mRouting.sh)"
 ````
-  2. After the update has completed, select the **[u]  Update x3mRouting to Version 2.0.0** option.
+  2. After the download of the x3mRouting Installation Menu has completed, select the **[u]  Update x3mRouting to Version 2.0.0** option.

-During the update process, the x3mRouting Installation Menu will:
+During the update process, x3mRouting will:
-  * Backup **/jffs/scripts/nat-start** and copy the x3mRouting directory contents to **/jffs/scripts/x3mRouting/backup**.
+  * Make a backup of **/jffs/scripts/nat-start** and copy the x3mRouting directory contents to **/jffs/scripts/x3mRouting/backup**.
   * Remove obsolete x3mRouting scripts.
-  * Any LAN Client Routing nvram files that exist will get moved to **/jffs/addons/x3mRouting** and the **x3mRouting_client_rules** file from **/jffs/configs** to **/jffs/scripts/x3mRouting** directory.
+  * Any LAN Client Routing nvram files that exist in **/jffs/configs** will get moved to **/jffs/addons/x3mRouting** and the **x3mRouting_client_rules** to **/jffs/scripts/x3mRouting**.
   * **/jffs/scripts/nat-start** and openvpn-event files in the **/jffs/scripts/x3mRouting** directory will be scanned for references to the old scripts or routing rules.
 A conversion file will get created in **/jffs/scripts/x3mRouting/x3mRouting_Conversion.sh** containing the new script entries using the new usage syntax.
   * Backup **/jffs/configs/dnsmasq.conf.add** if it exists and delete any 'ipset=' entries. 'ipset=' entries will get recreated when you run the conversion script.
   * Remove prior x3mRouting version entries found in **/jffs/scripts/nat-start** or **vpnclientX-route-up** files.
 If only a **#!/bin/sh** or comment lines exist, the user will be prompted to remove the file.
 The recommendation is to select the option to remove the file.
 A backup of **nat-start** and the local x3mRouing repository exists in case you need to recover.
   * Update the remaining x3mRouting scripts to the new version.

   3. View the **/jffs/scripts/x3mRouting/x3mRouting_Conversion.sh** script and validate.
 A line showing the prior entry and file source will be shown with the new entry.
-Only entries involving routing to the WAN interface may require an edit.
-The new version requires that the VPN Client to bypass be specified.
-The conversion utility will assume the VPN Client you want to bypass is '1'.
+Only entries involving routing to the WAN interface may require an edit as the new version requires the VPN Client number to bypass be specified.
+The conversion utility will assign VPN Client 1 as the one to bypass.
 If necessary, edit the '1' to be the VPN Client number '1-5' you want to bypass.
 When done, save the conversion script and execute it (e.g. **sh x3mRouting_Conversion.sh**).
 An example of the conversion file is shown below:

 ##### x3mRouting_Conversion.sh
 ````